OTT Content Management Systems: What You Need to Know About Video CMS in 2022

 Company Overview and Background

-Dacast offers live streaming, VOD hosting, and OTT content management (CMS).
-It allows OTT broadcasters to host videos on their existing websites while maintaining full control over content distribution and monetization options.
+Dacast offers live streaming, VOD hosting, and over-the-top OTT content management (CMS).
+It allows OTT broadcasters to host videos on their existing websites while maintaining complete control over content distribution and monetization options.

-The Dacast platform includes an integrated paywall, analytics, and user account management along with white-label streaming via an integrated HTML5 video player.
-Both video and player API access are included along with generous bandwidth limits and 24/7 support.
+The Dacast platform includes an integrated paywall, analytics, user account management, and white-label streaming via an integrated HTML5 video player.
+Both video and player API access are included, along with generous bandwidth limits and 24/7 support.

 Key Features